MicrosoftDocs/dynamics365smb-docs/business-central/sales-order-agent-process.md

 Your intervention is required for various steps in creating a sales order to move it through the process, such as:

-- Reviewing and confirming incoming email requests for sales quotes from customers.
+- Reviewing and confirming incoming email requests for sales quotes or orders from customers.
-- Reviewing and confirming the sales quotes and order, along with outgoing emails created by the Sales Order Agent for the customer.
+- Reviewing and confirming the sales quotes and orders created by the agent.
+- Reviewing and confirming with outgoing emails created by the agent to the customer.
-- Providing assistance to the Sales Order Agent for fixing a problem.
+- Providing assistance to the agent for fixing a problem or provising clarication.

 > [!NOTE]
 > You might not need to review sales quotes and orders depending on how an admin configures the Sales Order Agent.